AWS PrivateLink, Explained

 screenshot

-This page allows you to create an endpoint to access native AWS services, PrivateLink Ready partner services, AWS Marketplace services, or any other PrivateLink services.
 AWS Services and Marketplace Services can be selected from a list, while PrivateLink Ready partner services or other endpoint services require the service name to be provided.
 The service provider should be able to supply the required service name.

-At the time of writing, there are 142 AWS services available via PrivateLink , which are also listed on the Create Endpoint page in the AWS console.
+At the time of this writing, there are 142 AWS services available via PrivateLink , which are also listed on the Create Endpoint page in the AWS console.
 Some popular use cases include providing private access to S3, SQS, and Systems Manager.

 Some popular examples include: